Filozoff/BlogArticles/Article002/article002.md

 appium driver install xcuitest # installs Appium driver which allows to run XCUITest
 ```

 You may check if the driver is successfully installed by listing down installed drivers.
-You can do that by typing in temrinal:
+You can do that by typing in the terminal:

 ```bash
 appium driver list --installed